-Leach fields and septic tanks are permanent and viable wastewater management systems if they are properly designed, made, and maintained.
+Leach fields and septic tanks are permanent and viable wastewater management systems if they are properly designed, manufactured, and maintained.
 Septic system maintenance is mainly removing the sludge from the tank periodically.
 Every 3 years the scum and sludge layer needs to be inspected.
 The septic tank needs to be pumped when the scum layer is within 3 inches of the outlet pipe bottom, or when the distance between the top of the sludge and the outlet pipe bottom are within the bottom limits listed below:

 |Volume of the Septic Tank||3 Feet||4 Feet||5 Feet|